tc39/source-map/proposals/debug-id.md

 The strawman proposal is to add the Debug ID in two locations:

-* `import.meta.debugId`: a new property that should return the debug ID as UUID of the current module if has one
+* `import.meta.debugId`: a new property that should return the debug ID as a string of the current module if it has one, in the canonical UUID format
 * `System.getDebugIdForUrl(url)` looks up the debug ID for a given script file by URL that has already been loaded by the browser in the current context.